ComfyNodePRs/PR-ComfyUI-DataBeast-808c8c87/README.md

 ## The input data file format

 The data file can be either CSV, JSON, or YAML.
 These are parsed and stored internally as a Python dictionary representation.
-This documentation uses YML exclusively for examples.
+This documentation uses YAML exclusively for examples.

 The simplest usage of a file and DataBeast nodes is to access the document data by key, and/or batch a list of items in the document.